-CI Topic Readings Case Reading/Preparation Due before class meets for the first time 1 Power Ch.
+Case Reading/Preparation Due before class meets for CI Торіс Readings the first time 1 Power Ch.
 9 in Normal Organizational Wrongdoing.
 Twohey, M., J. Kantor, S. Dominus, J.Rutenberg, and S. Eder, "Weinstein's Complicity Machine" Andy Fastow at Enron (case embedded within Ch.9) For each class, you should do all of the items in the Canvas modules, including lecture videos, exercises, and quizzes.
-Your final project for this course is due two weeks after the course ends.
-2 Culture Ch.
+Your final project for this course is due one week after our last meeting.
+2 Culture • Ch.
 5 in Normal Organizational Wrongdoing (you can stop when you get to the section: "Integrating the rational choice and culture explanations") Roberto, M.A.
 "Boeing 737 MAX Company Culture and Product Failure" (WDI Publishing case) Prison experiment (no prep, in-class case) 3 Ethical Decision- making and Commitment Ch.
 6 in Normal Organizational Wrongdoing (optional) "Commitment" (pp. 162-171) in Ch.
 8 in Normal Organizational Wrongdoing Walter Pavlo at MCI (case embedded within Ch.
-6) Quiz Show (no prep, in-class case) 4 Wrongdoing in Startups Palmer, Donald and Tim Weiss, 2021.
+6) Quiz Show (no prep, in-class case) 4 Wrongdoing in Startups • Palmer, Donald and Tim Weiss, 2021.
 "The unique vulnerabilities of entrepreneurial ventures to misconduct." (you can stop when you get to the "Addendum" on p.
 19) Carreyrou, J., 2019.
 "Prologue," Bad Blood, Alfred Knopf, pp. 3-8.
 The Inventor: Out for Blood in Silicon Valley (no prep, in-class case)